tls-md/tls-md/TLS/Concepts/HANG.md

 DISPLACE so as to CAUSE TO HANG.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for hanging something up or suspending it in the air is xuán 懸.
+1. The current general word for hanging something up or suspending it in the air is xuán [[懸]].
-2. Chuí 垂 refers to the whole structure that dangles from a high object.
-Thus, for example, a rope is said to chuí 垂 from a tree, but an object will be said to xuán 懸 "be suspended" on that rope.
+2. Chuí [[垂]] refers to the whole structure that dangles from a high object.
+Thus, for example, a rope is said to chuí [[垂]] from a tree, but an object will be said to xuán [[懸]] "be suspended" on that rope.
-3. Guà 掛 is a rare word referring to the act of hanging something up, typically for visibility.
+3. Guà [[掛]] is a rare word referring to the act of hanging something up, typically for visibility.
 ## Modern Chinese Criteria
 掛
 吊